v2i0s2h2/ayurveda_body_test/README.md

 ## Features

+The following features are planned for the Ayurveda project:

-- **Dosha Analysis:** Users can perform a dosha analysis to identify their dominant dosha (Vata, Pitta, or Kapha) and understand its implications on their physical and mental characteristics.
+- **Dosha Analysis:** Users will be able to perform a dosha analysis to identify their dominant dosha (Vata, Pitta, or Kapha) and understand its implications on their physical and mental characteristics.
-- **Ayurvedic Recipes:** Explore a collection of authentic Ayurvedic recipes categorized by dosha type, ingredients, and meal types, enabling users to prepare healthy meals that align with Ayurvedic principles.
+- **Ayurvedic Recipes:** Users will have access to a collection of authentic Ayurvedic recipes categorized by dosha type, ingredients, and meal types, enabling them to prepare healthy meals that align with Ayurvedic principles.
-- **Herb Directory:** Access an extensive directory of Ayurvedic herbs and their medicinal properties.
+- **Herb Directory:** An extensive directory of Ayurvedic herbs and their medicinal properties will be available.
 Users can search for herbs by name or properties, making it easier to find specific herbs for various health concerns.
-- **Daily Routine Suggestions:** Receive personalized recommendations for a daily routine based on Ayurvedic principles.
-These suggestions cover aspects such as diet, exercise, meditation, and sleep patterns, promoting a balanced and harmonious lifestyle.
+- **Daily Routine Suggestions:** Users will receive personalized recommendations for a daily routine based on Ayurvedic principles.
+These suggestions will cover aspects such as diet, exercise, meditation, and sleep patterns, promoting a balanced and harmonious lifestyle.
-- **Ayurvedic Remedies:** Discover natural remedies for common ailments and health issues, incorporating Ayurvedic herbs, practices, and lifestyle modifications.
+- **Ayurvedic Remedies:** Users will be able to discover natural remedies for common ailments and health issues, incorporating Ayurvedic herbs, practices, and lifestyle modifications.
-- **Ayurveda Glossary:** Access a comprehensive glossary of Ayurvedic terms and concepts, aiding users in understanding the terminology associated with Ayurveda.
+- **Ayurveda Glossary:** A comprehensive glossary of Ayurvedic terms and concepts will be provided, aiding users in understanding the terminology associated with Ayurveda.

+Please note that these features are currently under development, and their implementation is in progress.

 ## Installation